gceboh/Style2Paints_V3_Turbo/README.md

 | Colorization - the first time | 6 min 43 s |
 | Colorization - the second time | 5 min 30 s |

+("Colorization for the first time" needs "slicing process", so it requires more time.)

 Style2Paints V3 performance (CPU mode):

 | Procedure | Time Cost |